-Interviewers require certification in interviewing techniques and familiarity with the data entry procedures for paper and electronic versions of the form (references: https://sites.cscc.unc.edu/cscc/training/cdart/index.html) Paper data entry and subsequent keying will only be used in the event of equipment malfunction or CDART inaccessibility.
+Interviewers require certification in interviewing techniques and familiarity with the data entry procedures for paper and electronic versions of the form (references: Data Entry System [DES] manual and the "General Instructions for Completing Paper Forms").
+Paper data entry and subsequent keying will only be used in the event of equipment malfunction or DES inaccessibility.
 Scanners / transcribers of medication information also require certification.